lauragift21/giftegwuenu.dev/content/posts/web-accessibility.md

 ## Tools To Leverage When Building Accessible Sites

 I found this interesting while researching this topic, there are countless tools available to help you build accessible sites.
 The question right now is why aren’t people making use of these to build accessible websites?
-The reason might be because getting started with accessibility may seem difficult and challenging at first, especially for teams that are maintaining a legacy codebase.
+The reason might be because getting started with accessibility may seem difficult at first, especially for teams that are maintaining a legacy codebase.
 I’ll be sharing some tools to leverage when thinking of accessibility.

 * [a11y.css](http://ffoodd.github.io/a11y.css/)
 * [Accessibility Insights](https://accessibilityinsights.io/)